 2. A Greek officer stopped at Abu Simbel and carved the names of the expedition's commanders on a leg of one of Ramses II's colossal statues.
 This is one of the oldest examples of a disrespectful custom still practiced today--graffiti.
 The message reads as follows:

-3. Honey does in fact kill bacteria, and is the longest-lasting foodstuff; edible samples more than 2,500 years old have turned up in Egyptian tombs.
-The Egyptians seem to have known this because it was a common ingredient in their medicines, and we have at least one report of them putting a corpse in a large jar of honey, but this form of preservation never replaced mummification.
-To find out why, Guido Majno, a pathologist with an interest in history, experimented by immersing pieces of rodent meat in honey.
+3. Because bacteria cannot survive in honey, it is the longest-lasting foodstuff; edible samples more than 2,500 years old have turned up in Egyptian tombs.
+The Egyptians seem to have known about this property; according to the book, The Healing Hand: Man and Wound in the Ancient World, by Dr. Guido Majno (Cambridge, MA, Harvard University Press, 1975), honey was an ingredient in more than 500 Egyptian remedies.
+We also have at least one report of them putting a corpse in a large jar of honey, but this form of preservation never replaced mummification.
+To find out why, Dr. Majno experimented by immersing pieces of rodent meat in honey.
 He wrote: "Very small pieces might be preserved indefinitely, but with larger pieces, deep down where the honey cannot reach, putrefaction is rampant, gas develops, and the result is a terrible waste of work."
-He concluded that whomever the ancients embalmed in honey must have been buried in a hurry!
+Those embalmers knew what they were doing, all right.

 4. We have one report which asserts that under Ptolemy II, Egypt had an annual income of 14,800 talents, not counting the grain.
 If this is a true statistic, the Ptolemaic government had even more money than the Persian Empire did, under Darius I!